What's the number one question any effective online network marketing strategy needs an answer for?

 I don't know what the percentage is, but I would say at least 80%, maybe even 85% of the emails I write don't sound like a sales presentation.

-However, if you look at every single one of them, they always have a link that either leads to a product offer, or to a blog post, and within that blog post, there is an offer.
+However, if you look at every single one of them, they always have a link that either leads to a product offer or to a blog post, and there is an offer in that blog post.

 We're in business and we are always selling something.
 But if you want to stand out and have people read your emails you have to approach it in a different way.

 Which leads me to my fourth point…

 I believe the best way to engage your audience is to wrap your message with “infotainment“—

 This is why we watch movies and TV.
 We watch shows, follow sports, and go to concerts.
 And spend big bucks on it.

 It's a desire, a need we all have.

 This is why people who say they are “busy” will get on Facebook.